antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * Red arrows depict translocations to other loactions in the genome.
-Locate the translocation to chromosome 11 (hint; hovering over the arrows gives sample information; sample 724 is one of the samples) and click on the arrow.
+Locate the translocation to chromosome 11 for sample 724 (Hint: hovering over the arrows gives sample information) and click on the arrow.
 * R2 brings you to the other side of the translocation.
 In the TranscriptView panel switch on the SuperEnhancers NB annotation and click redraw.

 ---------